-4. The LGS wavefront sensor:
+6. The LGS wavefront sensor:

 There are a total of 9 LGS wavefront sensors in the baseline NGAO design.
-The asterism is novel in the sense that there is a fixed central guide star with a 5 star asterism around it on the vertices of a regular pentagon and There are 3 additional point and shoot lasers that can be pointed anywhere in the FoR to MOAO sharpen the 3 TT(FA) stars (c.f.
-Fig. 1).
-The radius of the asterism that conforms to a regular pentagon can be varied from 20-174".
-It is from these

-A lenslet switching mechanism as shown in Figure 6 will be used to support multiple pupil sampling scales.
+The asterism is novel in the sense that there is a fixed central guide star with a 5 star asterism around it on the vertices of a regular pentagon and there are 3 additional point and shoot lasers that can be pointed anywhere in the FoR to MOAO sharpen the 3 TT(FA) stars (c.f.
+Figure 1).
+The quincunx asterism radius can be varied between 20 and 174".
+A lenslet switching mechanism will be used to support multiple pupil sampling scales, a schematic of the same is shown in Figure 11.
+A single channel WFS is shown in Figure 2.